wb14123/scala2grpc/readme.md

 sbt compile
 ```

-`clean` is needed because there maybe outdated generated classes.

 **If you only want to generate gRPC proto file** without be able to run gRPC server, run this task instead: